thehunmonkgroup/example-xml-metadata-extraction/README.md

 1.  **Fetch Data:** It downloads the "simple" Wikipedia dataset from Hugging Face.
 2.  **Analyze with LLM:** It sends each article to an LLM, using the XML prompt template to guide the analysis.
 3.  **Parse and Sanitize:** It receives the raw response, sanitizes the XML content, and parses it into a Python dictionary.
-4.  **Store Results:** It inserts the structured metadata into a local SQLite database, creating a clean, queryable dataset for further research.
+4.  **Validate and Store Results:** It optionally validates the data against a provided XSD schema and inserts the structured metadata into a local SQLite database, creating a clean, queryable dataset for further research.

 ## Setup and Installation